samuelim01/tp/docs/UserGuide.md

 #### 2.4.1.
 Viewing all guests: `guest list`

-Gain a panoramic perspective of your celebration with a glance.
-Effortlessly access and view your entire guest list, empowering you to stay organized and in control.
+Allows you to view all guests in WedLog, so that you can see the big picture that is your entire guest list.

 Format: `guest list`